 In the current study, the expected heterozygosity was low.
 This again shows a moderate to low genetic diversity among the Fusarium species isolates in Uganda.
 The expected heterozygosity of isolates from the North Eastern dryland was lower than for the rest of the agro-ecological zones.
 This is probably because in the Northeastern dry land, farmers mostly keep cattle, and bean farmers are located 5 to 10km apart.
 This limits the exchange of genetic materials through sexual reproduction, which could increase the heterozygosity (Jambhulkar et al. 2024).
 The low expected heterozygosity in North Eastern Dry Land can also be caused by limited movement of infected grains from other regions, as farmers keep the previous harvest for the next season's crop.
 While studying genetic variability among Fusarium species causing common bean root rot in Kenya using SSR markers, Mwang'ombe et al., (2008) reported expected and observed heterozygosity of 0.48 to 0.85 and 0.4 to 0.8, respectively.
 They observed an association between SSR phylogenetic groups and pathogenicity, contrary to our study were there were on significant differences in the DSI and growth rate of isolates from different genetic clusters.

 The result of the analysis of molecular variance revealed that only 0.2% of the variation was between the agro-ecological zones, while 98.8% of the variation was within the zones.
 The AMOVA results also showed that 15.8% of the variation was between genetic clusters, while 84.4% of the variation was within the genetic clusters.
 The low percentage of genetic variation between the agro-ecological zones shows that the Fusarium species isolates in Uganda are highly mobile and/or are interbreeding.
 This is also supported by the low Phi sample value of 0.002.
 The low percentage of genetic variation between the agro-ecological zones has been facilitated by the fact that there is a lot of grain movement in Uganda, and farmers often use these grains as seeds the following season (MAAIF, 2025).
 This leads to the spread of similar isolates across different agro-ecological zones in Uganda.
 The genetic variation between the genetic clusters was low (15.8%), this figure is still significant.
 This suggests that populations are not completely homogeneous.
 This could be due to the presence of local adaptations or historical events that have shaped the genetic structure of these populations (Jambhulkar et al. 2024).
-Other studies have reported higher within and lower between genetic cluster variance among Fusarium species; Baruah et al. (2025) reported within population variance of 96% while only 4% of between population variance among Fusarium oxysporum fsp cubense.
-Similar finding were reported by Bayraktar et al (2008) Fusarium oxysporum f. sp. ciceris isolates on chickpea.
+Other studies have reported higher within and lower between genetic cluster variance among Fusarium species; Baruah et al. (2025) reported within population variance of 96% while only 4% of between population variance among Fusarium oxysporum f. sp. cubense.
+Similar findings were reported by Bayraktar et al (2008) in Fusarium oxysporum f. sp. ciceris isolates on chickpea.
 They concluded that the population of their isolates were not highly divergent.
 Jambhulkar et al. (2024) also reported a within-genetic-cluster variance of 89.6 while within genetic cluster variance of 10.4 .

 4. Conclusion